35 Popular Songs in Minor Keys (with Tabs and Videos)

 33. I Kissed a Girl by Katy Perry

 Katy Perry’s debut single is an upbeat ditty written in the key of A minor.
-With its cheeky lyrics, danceable energy, an infectious hook, “I Kissed a Girl” took the world by storm and became the 10th best-selling single of this century.
+With its cheeky lyrics, danceable energy, and infectious hook, “I Kissed a Girl” took the world by storm and became the 10th best-selling single of this century.
 Contrary to popular belief, plenty of dance-pop tunes are in minor keys, especially A minor.

 If you want to play this exactly how it is in the studio recording, you’ll need to tackle some tricky yet fun chord progressions, different for verses, chorus, and bridge parts.
 You can also play a relatively simpler version with the same Am-C-Dm-F-E in both verses and chorus and F-Em-Am-G-Dm in the bridge.
 Click on the tabs to know more.